zethon/ttvg/docs/lua-dev.md

 ## 1. Scenes Events

 Scenes will emit three events that can be caught in Lua.
 These are: `onInit`, `onEnter` and `onExit`.
 These are the default names and will be called automatically when the event is triggered.
-The names can be override using the JSON configuration like so:
+The names can be overriden using the JSON configuration like so:

 ```json
 {